 Hey everyone, this is my first attempt at blogging, and it shows due to my lack of pictures of the process.
 Regardless, I hope that you find this blog helpful in putting together your own recycled door headboard.
 You can find the instructions here, and if you are unable to download it from the link just contact us at email@example.com and we can email it to you directly.
 Please let me know if I can answer any questions if you are thinking about building your own headboard or need some help along the way.
 Good luck and happy building!

 We had been looking for headboards for both our guest bed and our own bed for quite a while.
 Beth loves catalogs like Pottery Barn and we both like antiques, but we aren’t crazy about paying the sometimes ridiculous prices.
-Beth pinned this headboard several months ago, and after looking at the Anna White Queen Headboard plans that the original poster used we headed out to a local salvage yard to find some reclaimed wood.
+Beth found a headboard on Pinterest several months ago, and after looking at the Anna White Queen Headboard plans that the original poster used we headed out to a local salvage yard to find some reclaimed wood.
 What we found was something even better (albeit a little more challenging), some old doors with great distressing and character.
 We brought them home and after cutting them down to size (remember to see my instructions for detailed information and measurements for each step of the project) I built the legs and cap around the door.